Venice Climate Week 2025

 Valentina Orioli (b.
 1971), architect and urban planning professor at Bologna University, served as Bologna’s councilor for mobility, environment, and UNESCO heritage (2016-2024).
 Author of studies on urban regeneration, she advanced the "30 km/h City" project and porticoes’ UNESCO bid.

-Michele Tiboni
+Michela Tiboni

 Michela Tiboni (b.
 1970), civil engineer and urban planner, is a professor at the University of Brescia and municipal councilor in Brescia.
 Graduate with honors and PhD from Politecnico di Milano, she focuses on urban planning, sustainable mobility, and deprived community policies.